tteeoo/secprac-client/README.md

 See the web server at <a href="https://github.com/blueberry-jam/secprac-web">blueberry-jam/secprac-web</a>.

-Tested on Ubuntu 18.04, Ubuntu 16.04, and Arch Linux.
+Tested on Ubuntu 18.04, Ubuntu 16.04, Debian 10, and Arch Linux.

 ## Installation